AlonBS/Ray_Tracer/README.md

 With this repository, I've included examples of many scenes and their rendered result.
 For simplicity sake, let's look at a simple scene.
-The result image can be found in "./Rendered_Scenes/ExampleScene.png
+The result image can be found in "./Rendered_Scenes/ExampleScene.png {
 	""""""""""""
 	# HELLO Scene - An example scene to show the syntax and usage

 	size 640 480 # The result image will be 640 by 480 pixels.
 	camera 0 4 13 0 0 0 0 1 0 45 # create a camera

 	attenuation 1 0.0 0.0 # define attenuation factor

 	texture ./scenes/a/wood2.jpeg # declare a texture - this texture is automatically indexed to 0 texture ./scenes/a/earth.png # indexed to 1

 	#directional 1 -1 0 1 0 0
 	# at the point lights
 	point 1 7 5 1 1 1
 	point -1 7 5 1 1 1
 	# defined material properties for the first object to be created.
 Notice that this is overwritten next, so it has no affect.
 	diffuse 0.3 0.3 0.3
 	specular 0.3 0.3 0.3
 	shininess 32

 	maxVerts 4 #legacy command - not mandatory

 	# Define 4 verticies (with texture mapping coordinates) to later simulate a wooden floor
 	vertexTex +8 0 +8 1 1 # index is 0
 	vertexTex +8 0 -8 0 1 # index is 1
 	vertexTex -8 0 +8 1 0 # index is 2
 	vertexTex -8 0 -8 0 0 # index is 3

 	#vertex +8 0 +8
 	#vertex +8 0 -8
 	#vertex -8 0 +8
 	#vertex -8 0 -8

 	# create the floor
 	pushTransform

 		bindTexture 0 # we bind the wood2.jpeg texture. every object created from now on, will have
 			      # this texture applied (globally)
 		ambient 0.1 0.1 0.1 # the object material properties
 		diffuse 0.1 0.1 0.1
 		specular .8 0.8 0.8
 		shininess 16
 		triTex 0 1 2 # actually create a triangle with texture.
 The newly created triangle will have
 			     # the bound texture and the last specified materials properties (and transformations)
 			     # the verticies to used are by index, which was assigen when those were created (vertexTex cmd)
 		triTex 1 3 2

 		unbindTexture

 	popTransform # no transformations were applied to the floor, but if there were any, this would make sure that the
 		     # following objects won't be affected by this
 	pushTransform
 		# The indentation is for better readability
 		bindTexture 1 # bind earth.png texture
 		diffuse 0.3 0.3 0.3
 		specular 0.0 0.0 0.0
 	#	translate 0 1 -2
 		sphere -0.5 2.8 -.65 1.5
 		scale 3 3 3 # this will have no affect, since the object was already created.
 If we we're to create the model below,
 			    # then it will be scaled by the given factors.
 	#	model ./3ds/cube/cube.obj
 		unbindTexture

 	popTransform
+}

 """""""""""" (End Scene)